Writing A Novel Is Hard Work!

 System Requirements: 15 MB of hard drive space.
 Java version 1.5 or later.

 (Java comes installed on most modern computers.
-If you’re running Windows and Java isn’t already installed, Snowflake Pro will install it for you.)
+If it’s not pre-installed on your machine, you can get Java FREE at the official Java web site here.)
 Here are the systems my team of testers have tested Snowflake Pro on:

 - On Windows XP, you’re good.

-- On Windows Vista, Windows 7, or Windows 8, you’re Xtremely good.
+- On Windows Vista, Windows 7, Windows 8, or Windows 10, you’re Xtremely good.

-- On a Mac, (Tiger, Leopard, Snow Leopard, Lion, or Mountain Lion), you’re Xceptionally good.
+- On a Mac, (Tiger, Leopard, Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, El Capitan, Sierra, or High Sierra), you’re Xceptionally good.

 - On Linux, if you have any recent distribution with Java installed, you’re good.

 Please note that tablets and phones are not laptops or desktop computers.
-Snowflake Pro does not run on an iPad, iPod, iPhone, Blackberry, Android device, or Microsoft Surface.
-We’ve hired an iPad programmer to develop a special version for iPad/iPod/iPhone.
-This will be a separate product, of course.
+Snowflake Pro does not run on an iPad, iPod, iPhone, Blackberry, or Android device.

 Free Upgrades For Life.
 No Kidding!